tokamstud/siksar/ass1/README.md

 file | description
 -----|------------
-results.md      | textfile with the output from python program, generated on each run of *autokey.py* plaintext.frag  | a textfile with the output from .cpp file that iis generated on each run of *ak_decryption*
+Py-results.md      | textfile with the output from python program, generated on each run of *autokey.py* C++-results.md  | C++ output textfile with the output that is generated on each run of
+\_*.md files    | old output files saves

 ----------------------------------------------------------------------
     $ pt1/ngrams